Area Building Documentation: MudProgs

 mpmload(vnum of lamb)

-rand Trigger "rand" percent1
+Trigger "rand" percent1

 "{

-what you want the mob to do randomly percent1 percent of the time
+what you want the mob to do randomly percent1 percent of the

 Trigger "rand" 90